lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/glove.md

 Na fórmula acima, $\sum_{j\in\mathcal{V}} p_{ij} \log\,q_{ij}$ calcula a distribuição de probabilidade condicional $p_{ij}$ para geração de palavras de contexto com base na central palavra-alvo $w_i$ e a entropia cruzada da distribuição de probabilidade condicional $q_{ij}$ prevista pelo modelo.
 A função de perda é ponderada usando a soma do número de palavras de contexto com a palavra alvo central $w_i$.
 Se minimizarmos a função de perda da fórmula acima, seremos capazes de permitir que a distribuição de probabilidade condicional prevista se aproxime o mais próximo possível da verdadeira distribuição de probabilidade condicional.

-However, although the most common type of loss function, the cross-entropy loss function is sometimes not a good choice.
-On the one hand, as we mentioned in :numref:`sec_approx_train` the cost of letting the model prediction $q_{ij}$ become the legal probability distribution has the sum of all items in the entire dictionary in its denominator.
-This can easily lead to excessive computational overhead.
-On the other hand, there are often a lot of uncommon words in the dictionary, and they appear rarely in the dataset.
-In the cross-entropy loss function, the final prediction of the conditional probability distribution on a large number of uncommon words is likely to be inaccurate.

 No entanto, embora o tipo mais comum de função de perda, a perda de entropia cruzada função às vezes não é uma boa escolha.
 Por um lado, como mencionamos em :numref:`sec_approx_train`